ReVanced/revanced-manager/README.md

 The official ReVanced Manager based on Flutter.

+> **Warning**: This repository currently has no active maintainer.
+For that reason, development is stale.
+Active development continues for the [revanced-cli](https://github.com/revanced/revanced-cli).

 ## 🔽 Download
 To download the Alpha version of Manager, go [here](https://github.com/revanced/revanced-manager/releases/latest) and install the provided APK file.